-The box score for baseball was created by Henry Chadwick, who was highly influenced by cricket (which he grew up playing and watching).
-Because the letter “K” is the final letter of the word “struck,” as in “struck out,” the letter “K” was developed.
-It was much easier to simply enter the letter “K” in the box score rather than having to write the entire phrase that had been struck out.
+Henry Chadwickdeveloped the box score for baseball, heavily influenced by cricket (which he grew up playing and watching) (which he grew up playing and watching).
+The letter “K” was created based on the last letter of “struck,” as in struck out.
+It was easy to write the letter “K” in the box score rather than write the whole term struck out.

 Innovation Of The Backwards K

 In baseball, Henry Chadwick pioneered the development of what would become known as the “box score.”
 The box score was required since, in the late 1800s, there were no video or audio records of the game to be used as a reference.
 The box score was the sole piece of documentation that could be discovered regarding the game.
 Baseball players such as Babe Ruth were able to remain important after the invention of the box score, even into the early 2000s.
 All of this was made possible by the box score, which had a significant influence on today’s game.

 Can you tell me how essential Henry was to the game of baseball?